 - Talk slowly and clearly in order to be understood.
 Wait for the other site to finish talking before replying.

 - Direct your voice toward the microphones.
 The audio is received better at the far end.

-- If participating in a large multipoint meeting, it is advised that you say your name and location each time you speak
+- If participating in a large multipoint meeting, it is advised that you state your name and location each time you speak.

 - In a multi-site call, mute the local microphone when other sites are presenting or speaking for a period of time.
 This will prevent excessive background noise being sent to the other site.

 - Announce actions to the far end when possible -- let them know when you plan to mute your microphones, leave the room, or when someone has entered the room but is not visible on screen.